Click an image to learn more about each product.

 Appellation and soil:

-Armagnac is produced from ten authorized types of grapes, the principal four of which are: Ugni Blanc which makes up the majority of the distillate, followed by Baco, and Colombard and Folle Blanche which are used in much smaller quantities.
+Armagnac is produced from ten authorized types of grapes, the principal four of which are (pictured in order below): Ugni Blanc, which makes up the majority of the distillate, followed by Baco 22A, Colombard, and Folle Blanche which are used in much smaller quantities.